wavemotion-dave/A8DS/readme.md

 A8DS
 --------------------------------------------------------------------------------
-A8DS is an Atari 8-bit computer emulator.
+A8DS is an Atari 8-bit computer emulator for the Nintendo DS/DSi.
 Specifically, it targets the 800XL / 130XE systems and various hardware extensions to increase the memory.
 The stock 800XL had 64KB of RAM.
 The default A8DS configuration is an XL/XE machine with 128KB of RAM which will run most of the 8-bit library.